goodgravy/goodgravy.github.io/content/post/vr-campaign-page.md

 +++
-Description = "A quick and dirty prototype for a virtual reality Teespring campaign page" Tags = ["Development", "Teespring", "VR"] date = "2015-06-06T14:06:44+01:00" menu = "main" title = "Hackathon idea: Virtual Reality shopping experience"
+Description = "A quick and dirty proof of concept for a virtual reality Teespring campaign page, created as a potential hackathon project"
+Tags = ["Development", "Teespring", "VR"] date = "2015-06-06T14:06:44+01:00"
+title = "Prototype: Virtual Reality e-commerce"

 +++